Rhapsody (video game series): Games

-Rhapsody
+Rhapsody: A Musical Adventure

-Rhapsody: A Musical Adventure (Marl Kingdom: The Adventure of the Puppet Princess in Japanese) was the first Marl Kingdom game.
+Rhapsody: A Musical Adventure (titled Marl Kingdom: The Adventure of the Puppet Princess in Japan) was the first Marl Kingdom game.
 It was released on PlayStation on December 17, 1998, in Japan and on July 30, 2000, in the USA and was remade for the Nintendo DS in 2008.
 The game became an instant cult classic among fans and never gained much popularity in the mainstream.
 This game was also one of the first Nippon Ichi games to feature the anime art style and to have an offbeat sense of humor that has become a staple for the games Nippon Ichi has released.

 In this game, Cornet, a young puppeteer, and her puppet friend Kururu face off against the almost menacing Marjoly and her minions in a battle over the prince.
 Battles are fought in a tactics fashion.
 This is the only Marl game to use this style.
 There are also a few musical numbers featured in the game, sung by various characters.

+This title was released onto Nintendo Switch by NIS America as a bundle with La Pucelle: Ragnarok as Prinny Presents NIS Classics Volume 3: La Pucelle: Ragnarok / Rhapsody: A Musical Adventure - Deluxe Edition, and as a standalone title on Steam.
+A Rhapsody: Marl Kingdom Trilogy Deluxe Edition collection featuring all three Rhapsody titles and their respective DLCs is also available on Steam.